yancmo1/server-stack-monorepo-v2/.github/instructions/memory.instructions.md

 - deploy: clan-map and coc-discord-bot must be deployed/restarted on server (ubuntumac) only; do not run locally.

+- Always suggest best practices and best methods.
+Not reason to give a choice when there is a clear method.

 ## Session Summary (2025-08-11)
 - clan-map fixed and redesigned; bulk writes replaced with targeted DB updates (`update_player_in_db`) to prevent pin wipes; submit/admin now regenerate map/snapshot.
 - Added admin repair route to re-geocode missing pins; UI moved to dark theme with `base.html` and simplified templates.